 Ready for a coordination challenge?
 Have your child stand with one foot in front of the other.
 On the count of 3, have them jump up and switch so that the opposite foot is in front and have them land with their knees in a soft position with a bit of bend.
 Can they do it?
 Try adding the arms.

 At first, try to do the same side of the body (right arm and right leg move at the same time).
 Then, try to switch it up and do opposite sides of the body (right arm and left leg).
 Try with eyes open and eyes closed and watch their body adapt to the challenges.
 Those legs will once again feel the burn of some awesome strengthening!

 Try doing these activities with your child so that they realize how important a strong body is!
 When you join in, you will also be fostering a little bit of healthy competition which never hurts!

-HOW TO CHANGE IT UP: Suggestions are within each activity above.
-Try doing these activities every other day or one each day for a week.
-Try them during commercials while you are watching Olympic events.
-YouTube has some amazing videos of the Olympic Athletes competing and training in these events.
+-YouTube has some amazing videos of the Olympic Athletes competing and training in these events.
 Watch them with your child and tell them about the hardwork and dedication it takes to get to that level of competition.

 Skill Areas Addressed: